 The Platform Decision Matters More Than You Think

+The first question we ask every e-commerce client is: what platform do you want to build on?
 The two most common answers are Shopify and WooCommerce, and both are solid choices — but for different types of businesses.

 A Store We Rebuilt: The Before and After